 But while the main event, an Australian opera singer performing a private concert for the guests, and Gregson’s poker redemption were in full swing upstairs, it was downstairs where the drama was happening.
 Lord Gilliam’s valet had been flirting with Anna all weekend, much to a jealous Bates’s chagrin.
 Anna went to fix herself a headache remedy during the performance and Gilliam’s valet followed her downstairs.
 Soon he forced himself upon her and, in a rather shocking move for Downton Abbey, he raped her.

-While much of the third episode of this season seemed trivial, Anna being raped may have been the biggest incident the show has ever seen.
-Sure, Sybil and Matthew had random deaths last year but neither the staff nor the Granthams have had to deal with such a huge incident with a living person.
+While much of the third episodes of this season seemed trivial Anna being raped may have been the biggest incident the show has ever seen.
+Sure, Sybil and Matthew had random deaths last year but neither the staff nor the Granthams have ad to deal with such a huge incident with a living person.
 Hopefully it will not take too long for the news about Anna to get out, as it would only put off how every character deals with the situation.